bkesterbyld/fabulous-oregano/content/pages/features.md

       **Multidata modeling and mappings to source systems**

-      Create no code data, fully relational tables that also support document-based modeling for JSON-type data.
+      Create no code data, fully relational tables that also support JSON-type document and unstructured data.
+Bitdomain is the only platform in the world that can manage multiple data types, including file storage, from a single interface.

       **Data management with a visual programming language**